ldynia/archcolider/InfrastructureAndNetworking.md

 Public subnets are designed for externally available IP addresses.
 They tend to be reachable from the broader internet and are allowed egress.
 (Restriction may apply)

 #### Private subnet
 Private subnets are designed for internal IP addresses.
 They are typically not reachable from the broader internet and are bound to strict egress rules.
+The IP addresses in the private subnet are accessible from VPN connected elements.
+You can restrict this in route tables for the private subnets.

 ### Route tables
 Route tables allow you to dictate the flow of network traffic much like you may be used to from a home router.